javadoug/swizzle-params/README.md

     swizzle.json
 ```

-The key files for swizzle might look like this:
+The key files for your install / setup scripts might look like this:
 ```
 package.json:
     scripts: